David Nyvall: Career

 The next year he began teaching in the Swedish department of the Chicago Theological Seminary, which at the time provided the theological education of many Covenant pastors.
 Nyvall felt strongly that the Covenant should have its own school.
 Acting on this conviction, he resigned from the Chicago Theological Seminary and returned to Skogsbergh's Minneapolis school, which the Covenant had recently accepted as the denomination's school.
-Three years later this school was moved to Chicago and North Park College was established, a decision that upset some, including Nyvall's brother-in-law, Skogsbergh.
+Three years later, in 1891, this school was moved to Chicago and North Park College was established, a decision that upset some, including Nyvall's brother-in-law, Skogsbergh.

 North Park

-Nyvall served as president of North Park and professor of New Testament in the Seminary.
+Nyvall served as president of North Park and professor of New Testament in the seminary.
 Under his leadership and guidance, the school survived struggles and grew in both enrollment and endowment.
-Largely as a result of criticism and disagreement about the infamous Gold money, Nyvall resigned as president and professor in 1904 and left the school the following year.
+The Covenant underwent a scandal in which P. H. Anderson, a Covenant missionary to Alaska, discovered gold; there was a dispute as to who should get the money.
+Largely as a result of the criticism and disagreement, Nyvall resigned as president and professor in 1904 and left the school the following year.